 is now shipping Multi-Ad Creator6 for OS X.

 Multi-Ad’s desktop publishing software has long been used by newspapers and by companies creating ads.
 But the company chose to base Creator2 around Apple’s ill-fated GX technology.
-GX suffered from printing (and other) problems and was eventually discontinued by Apple, leaving Multi-Ad — and others — in the lurch (see the
+GX suffered from printing (and other) problems and was eventually discontinued by Apple, leaving Multi-Ad — and others — in the lurch.

 With Creator, Multi-Ad hopes to regain lost ground.
 In addition to being the first OS X layout program, it also adds new features, including PDF export and a slider for adjusting text size visually — it actually changes the print size instead of scaling the font, which can cause output problems.
 It also includes a freehand drawing tool and basic premade shapes.
 As of this version, the program is also cross-platform.